aimclub/evoguess-ai/docs/source/user_manual/function_modules/solver.module.rst

 Solver
 =======

 | This module defines the tools for task solving.
-Tasks are represented using the implementations of `Encoding <../instance_modules/encoding.module.html>`_ module.
+Tasks are represented using `Encoding <../instance_modules/encoding.module.html>`_ implementations.

 .. code-block:: python